 She has contributed articles and reviews on the history and culture behind Roma and Arabic dance in UK and American publications and continues to do so: Habibi Magazine – ‘Amel’s Hands’.
 Mosaic Magazine – ‘Dancing Feet and Healing Hands’, ‘Dancing Through Adversity’, ‘Living the Spiral’, ‘Ritual, Dance and Song.’

 While at Kingston University, she became fascinated with the study of language, narratives and archetypes found in British folk song.
 These elements form the basis of her historical writing.
 How apparently simple folk traditions become complex layered art forms when you begin to examine their structure and origin informs her creativity and research.
 One of her greatest challenges in the writing of ‘Captain Swing and the Blacksmith’ was creating a historical voice without intrusive dialect.
 The use of coloquialism and authentic phrasing, then linking them to particular cultural and social influence is of paramount fascination.
 The changing nature of language and chance inclusion of foreign lexicon colours her writing.
-The inaccessible ruined village of Imber and the ancient Ridgeway path which passes Wayland’s Smithy, mentioned in the narrative was of huge inspiration, yet the poetry of the songs guided the texture and sound quality of the language.
+The inaccessible ruined village of Imber and the ancient Ridgeway path which passes Wayland’s Smithy, was of huge inspiration, yet the poetry of the songs guided the texture and sound quality of the language.

 Last December, she presented a paper on the relationship between folk song and narrative titled, Landscape and Melody.